Mybzlab/pynotebooks/gaitAnalysis/README.md

+!
+Please note: Videos not included.
+DLC models not included

 # Insect analysis
 This repo contains everything related to my thesis, with the exception of some videos that are too large to store, and the DLC models.